NewDev18/SMS-Spam-Classifier/README.md

 # SMS-Spam-Classifier
-This project provides site where you can check messages if it is a spam or not.
+This project provides a site where you can check messages if it is a spam or not.